bayanfuad/reading-notes/class03.md

 # What is the purpose of a key?

-should be given to the elements inside the array to give the elements a stable identity
+used inside the array to give the elements a stable identity

 # What is the spread operator?